adammwilson/SpatialAnalysisTutorials/R_RasterIntroduction/R_RasterIntroduction.md

   [here](https://raw.githubusercontent.com/adammwilson/SpatialAnalysisTutorials/master/R_RasterIntroduction/R_RasterIntroduction.R)

-## Starting R
+## Starting R on Omega

-On the cluster, it's a little more complicated because the system is set up to host many different versions of software simutaneously and thus you need to load the correct `modules` before starting the software.
+On the cluster, using software can be a little more complicated because the system is set up to host many different versions of software simutaneously and thus you need to load the correct `modules` before starting the software.
 If the following lines are not in your .bashrc file, you'll need to run them before starting R.

 ```r